cooperj/joshc.uk/content/blog/lft-scanning.md

 # Introduction

-So it all started from me seeing this tweet from WillNE.
+So it all started from me seeing this tweet.

 [![Tweet from Will, two pictures, first picture 2 positive lateral flow covid tests, second picture Phil Mitchell (from eastenders) looking pensive](/images/lft-scanning/willne-tweet.webp)](https://twitter.com/willne/status/1414232187491266560)